 Improving your Heart Health

 Dogs may fill your heart with joy, but did you know that they could possibly also make your heart stronger as well?
 Studies have shown time and time again that having a dog can really help you with your blood pressure.
 According to this article by Harvard Health, they may also reduce your cholesterol and triglyceride levels.
 These contribute to better cardiovascular health in general.
-With pet technology continually advancing, it’s safe to say that there has never been a better time for you to get a dog.

 Experts recommend that adults get around 2 and a half hours of exercise every single week.
 Dog owners are much more likely to hit that goal.
 People love to be outside to walk their dog, or even to play with them.
 It also gives you the motivation you need to get out of the house, which is ideal if you work long hours.
 Having a dog in your later years can also help you to keep active.
 Those who have dogs tend to have a lower BMI as well, which is great if you are trying to maintain your figure.

 As you age, it may become harder and harder for you to meet people.
 If you are a dog owner then you may not feel as though this is the case.
 Research has shown that 40% of dog owners find it easier to make friends, and 4 out of 5 people speak with other dog walkers when they are out and about.
 Having a dog gives you a great talking point and you would be surprised at how easy it is for you to really connect with other people.

 There is a reason why therapy dogs are so great.
 Spending just a few minutes with a dog can lower your anxiety by a huge amount.
 If you want to increase your levels of serotonin and dopamine then a dog can do that for you as well, and these two chemicals can play a huge part in your overall sense of well being.
 People who are performing stressful tasks also tend to do better when dogs are around too because they can help you to reduce tension by simply being in the room.